avereon/xenon/source/main/docs/notes/Argument Files.md

 # Argument Files
 Java has a new feature to add arguments to the JVM by specifying one or more argument files.
-Multiple files may be specified and it appears that the last one for a particular argument wins.
+Multiple files may be specified and parameters are added in the order they are specified.
+Unfortunately that does not work so well when used to have a default set of arguments and an override set of arguments.

 Example: